Build a GitHub Pull Request Reviewer Assignment Workflow

 }

 Save the workflow.
 This saves the workflow as a new version, i.e., version 2.
-It introduces two key enhancements:
+It introduces two enhancements inside the opened case:

 - An additional HTTP task to fetch the list of files changed in the pull request using the GitHub API.